Blueteak/Unity-Color-Replacement/README.md

 ## Usage

 Use by adding `ColorRampPost.cs` to your camera.
-You can then set a Color Gradient in the inspector, or select an Image to use as the ramp.<br /><br />
+You can then set a Color Gradient in the inspector, or select an Image to use as the replacement.<br /><br />

-A selected image will override the current Color Gradient.
+Selecting an image will override the current Color Gradient.